ssegoviajuarez/samplecode/ReadME.md

 ## 2. Writing sample: RegressionDiagnostics.pdf:
   - Chapter written by Sandra Segovia for the upcoming "Guidelines to Small Area Estimation for Poverty Mapping" by Paul Corral, Isabel Molina, Alexandru Cojocaru, and Sandra Segovia.
-   - **Note**: The 3000 word count does not include the index nor the code extracts, althought it was also written by me.
+   - **NOTE**: The 3000 word count does not include the index nor the code extracts, althought it was also written by me.

 ## 3. Code samples:
    ### 3.1 Code from qcheckViz.Rdm